Somasiri Dehipitiya

-Dehipitiyage Don Somasiri (January 29, 1933 – April 27, 1982), popularly as Somasiri Dehipitiya, was a popular Sri Lankan character actor.
+Dehipitiyage Don Somasiri (January 29, 1933 – April 27, 1982), popularly known as Somasiri Dehipitiya, was a popular Sri Lankan character actor.
 He is best known for performances in Dharmasena Pathiraja and Vasantha Obeysekera films.

 Personal life

 Dehipitiya was born on January 29, 1933, in Gampaha, Sri Lanka.
 His father, Wilson Dehipitiya worked in the Railway Department.
 His mother Catherine Wingasinghe was a housewife.
 He completed education from Gampaha Primary School and later at Galahitiyawa Central College.
 After completing his primary education, he began work as a civil servant eventually reaching a position at the Vehicles Department - Colombo in the engineer division.
 While appearing in cinema and theatre, he professionally worked as a store keeper in the Irrigation Department.

 His younger brother, Chandrasiri Dehipitiya was also a renowned actor, art director and sculptor.
 Chandrasiri was the artistic director of the film 'Ves Gatto'.
 He was also a member of the choir in the play 'Maname'.
 Chandrasiri died on 9 December 2020.
 Dehipitiya was married to his longtime partner Rupa Ranasinghe who worked as a dance teacher in government schools and also acted as a dancer in about four films including Laa Dalu and Akkara Paha.
 He was a father of one son: Damith Sirilal, and one daughter: Nayananjali, who specializes in advertising as well as film costume design.
 Damith is a Regional Manager at a private bank who is three years older than Nayananjali.

 In 1981, he suffered from jaundice.
 He died of alcoholism in 1982.